-In Log4J, configure it in your log4j.xml file:
+And configure the logging level on the package org.drools.planner in your log4j.xml file:

 Chapter 5.
 Score calculation

 5.1.
 Score terminology

 5.1.1.
 What is a score?

 Every initialized solution has a score.
 That score is an objective way to compare 2 solutions: the solution with the higher score is better.
 The solver aims to find the solution with the highest score of all possible solutions.
 The best solution is the solution with the highest score that solver has encountered during solving, which might be the optimal solution.